xyvora/xyvora.github.io/docs/Getting Started.md

 - ENTER YOUR DETAILS: Fill in the necessary fields such as email, password, etc.

-- CLICK SAVE: This confirms your details and logs you into the system.
+- CLICK SIGN UP: This confirms your details and logs you into the system.

 ## Start Creating A Goal